Legionnaires' Disease Lawsuit in California

 Legionnaires' Disease, caused by bacteria, is a severe form of pneumonia that can cause illness and death.
 In August 2022, an outbreak of Legionnaires' Disease in Napa Valley, California, left one person dead and 11 hospitalized.
-Two months earlier, a couple visiting San Jose ended up hospitalized for several days after contracting the disease at a spa.
+Two months earlier, a couple visiting San Jose was hospitalized for several days after contracting the disease at a spa.

 If you've contracted Legionnaires' Disease, you may be able to file suit to claim damages.
 Even a brief hospital stay can cost thousands of dollars, and you should not be stuck with bills due to others' negligence.
-If you've sustained a permanent injury or if a loved one died, you deserve the maximum possible compensation for your loss.
+If you've sustained a permanent injury or a loved one died, you deserve the maximum compensation for your loss.

 To file a lawsuit to recover damages, you must show an injury and establish a relationship between that injury and the responsible parties.

-Contracting Legionnaires' Disease is not alone sufficient to file a lawsuit.
+That you contracted Legionnaires' Disease is insufficient to file a lawsuit.
 Neither is simply feeling under the weather for a few days.
-You need to show the disease negatively impacted you.
+You need to show that the disease negatively impacted you.
 Ways you can show injury include the following:

-- Hospitalization due to Legionnaires' Disease
+- Hospitalization due to Legionnaires' Disease;

-- Missed work
+- Missed work;

-- An economic loss
+- An economic loss;

-- Long-term health implications, such as permanent respiratory issues
+- Long-term health implications, such as permanent respiratory issues;

-- Death due to Legionnaires' Disease
+- Death due to Legionnaires' Disease;

-- Other medical treatment
+- Other medical treatment.

 Health and economic losses are the most common bases for lawsuits.
 Your goal is to show that Legionnaires' Disease caused or was the primary reason for your loss or losses.

 You next want to demonstrate a link between your illness and the responsible party.
 This may be a hotel or spa, but it can also be a pool equipment manufacturer.
-You may decide to sue multiple parties if you believe they all contributed to the conditions that allowed Legionella bacteria to flourish.
+You may sue multiple parties if you believe they all contributed to the conditions that allowed Legionella bacteria to flourish.

 You also learn that the manufacturer knew of a defect that could allow bacteria to grow in the hot tub, and the company did nothing.
-In this case, you can likely file suit against both the hotel and the manufacturer.
+In this case, you can likely file suit against the hotel and the manufacturer.

 If, on the other hand, no manufacturing defect was found in the hot tub, but evidence exists that the hotel did not follow local health and safety codes, you could likely file against the hotel.

-Defenses Against Your Suit
+What Are the Defenses Against Your Suit?